margotkriete/browser-eng/README.md

 This project is a Python implementation of the [Web Browser Engineering](http://browser.engineering) course.
-The program builds a basic, and currently very incomplete, web browser.
+The program builds and launches a basic, and currently very incomplete, web browser.

 ### Requirements

 - TODO: add `requirements.txt` file
 - Python 3.10+
+- `pytest`

 ### Run browser